Ecogenomics/GTDBTk/README.md

 * closest_placement_taxonomy: Indicates the GTDB taxonomy of the above reference genome.
 * closest_placement_ani: Indicates the ANI between the query and above reference genome.
 * closest_placement_af: Indicates the AF between the query and above reference genome.
 * classification_method:	Indicates the rule used to classify the genome.
-This field will be one of: i) ANI/Placement, indicating a species assignment was made based on both the calculate ANI and placement of the genome in the reference tree; ii) taxonomic classification fully defined by topology, indicating that the classification could be determine based solely on the genome's position in the reference tree; or iii) taxonomic novelty determined using RED, indicating that the relative evolutionary divergence (RED) and placement of the genome in the reference tree were used to determine the classification.
+This field will be one of: i) ANI, indicating a species assignement was only based on the calculated ANI ii)ANI/Placement, indicating a species assignment was made based on both the calculate ANI and placement of the genome in the reference tree; iii) taxonomic classification fully defined by topology, indicating that the classification could be determine based solely on the genome's position in the reference tree; or iv) taxonomic novelty determined using RED, indicating that the relative evolutionary divergence (RED) and placement of the genome in the reference tree were used to determine the classification.
 * note: Provides additional information regarding the classification of the genome.
 Currently this field is only filled out when a species determination must be made and indicates that the placement of the genome and closest reference according to ANI are either the same (congruent) or different (incongruent).
 The GTDB-Tk will leave the species field empty (i.e., s__) when the two methods are incongruent.
 * other_related_references: Lists the top 100 closest reference genomes.
+* aa_percent: Indicates the percentage of the MSA spanned by the genome (i.e. percentage of columns with an amino acid)
+* red_value: Indicates, when required, the Relative Evolutionary Divergence for a user genome.

 ## De novo workflow